Qatar 2022: Challenge of moving World Cup dates

 May 2022: European season ends as usual.

-June: When the World Cup would usually be played, footballers will have the month off.
+June: When the World Cup would usually be played, soccer players will have the month off.

 July: Champions League qualifiers as normal.
 Gandini says there might have to be fewer qualifying entrants to cope with the earlier start.